ivanp7/autoconfig-scripts/README.md

 Arch/Artix Linux auto configuration scripts
 --------------------------------------------

+# Directories

+1. `installation`: helper files and scripts to be used during the installation process

+2. `content`: scripts for configuration of an installed system

+3. `extras`: additional info and resources

-# Rules of application
+# Rules of application of scripts in `content` directory

-0) all scripts are to be run as root
+1. all scripts are to be run as root

-1) directories and files with numeral prefix come in ascending order

-2) directories and files without numeral prefix come without specified order (except when dependencies exist)

-3) .req.sh scripts are essential regardless of the usecase

-4) .opt.sh scripts are optional and should be picked according to the usecase

-# Contents

-## installation

-Helper scripts to be used during the installation process.

-## 1-common

-System configuration common to the most usecases.

-## 2-specific

-Variants of customized configuration for specific usecases.

-## extras

-Additional info and resources that don't fall into other categories.
+2. `check` scripts determine whether configuration is needed, which is true in case of non-zero exit code

+3. `configure` scripts transfer system into specified state